prysmaticlabs/documentation/website/docs/security-best-practices.md

 If your validator goes offline, you can lose some of your staked ETH [<a href='#footnote-2'>2</a>].
 As long as you're online most of the time, you'll be profitable.
 Losses incurred from occasional downtime are negligible [<a href='#footnote-3'>3</a>].

 While it's possible to optimize your client instance architecture for high-availability and redundancy, we encourage validators to **keep it simple**.
-Complex validator architectures run the risk of accidentally engaging in malicious behavior.
+Complex validator architectures run the risk of accidentally engaging in slashable behavior.
 This can result in slashing [<a href='#footnote-4'>4</a>], which is a far steeper price to pay than the occasional downtime penalty.

  - **Essential**: Ensure that you have adequate disk space.
 [We recommend having 100GB of SSD storage available](https://docs.prylabs.network/docs/install/install-with-script#recommended-specifications).
-After [The Merge](https://ethereum.org/en/upgrades/merge/), this recommendation will increase to 1-2 TB.
+After [The Merge](https://ethereum.org/en/upgrades/merge/), this recommendation will increase to 1-2 TB if you're also running an [execution client](https://docs.prylabs.network/docs/execution-node/configuring-for-prysm) on the same computer.
  - **Essential**: Use SSDs, not spinning disks.
  - **Essential**: Periodically check your disk space to ensure that it's not being consumed by another application.
  - **Essential**: Use a network monitoring service [<a href='#footnote-5'>5</a>] to configure alerts when something isn't right with your validator.